-Round Right Farm is owned and operated by Steve and Sunshine Vortigern.
-We met while studying the arts in graduate school.
-Steve is a trombonist and Sunshine is a writer (and also a violinist).
-While in school, we fell in love and discovered we had a mutual curiosity about living more sustainably.
-After gardening for one summer (and having a baby) at Sunshine's father's farm in southern Kentucky, we accepted a farming apprenticeship in Oakland, MD at Backbone Food Farm.
-After six months there, we were ready to look for a farm of our own.
+Round Right Farm was established and built by Steve and Sunshine Vortigern.
+They met while studying the arts in graduate school.
+Steve is a trombonist and Sunshine is a writer (and also a gifted violinist).
+While in school, they fell in love and discovered that they had a mutual curiosity about living more sustainably.
+After gardening for one summer (and having a baby) at Sunshine's father's farm in southern Kentucky, they found a farming apprenticeship in Oakland, MD at Backbone Food Farm.
+After six months there, they were ready to look for a farm of their own.

-The piece of land we found, which is now Round Right Farm, is a beautiful 41 acre farm located in Cranesville, WV; it is one piece of what was once a large farm that raised sheep, corn and supported a happy family.
-Before we bought the farm in 2006, it had been a hay field for many years.
+The piece of land discovered, which is now Round Right Farm, is a beautiful 41 acre farm located in Cranesville, WV; it is one piece of what was once a large farm that raised sheep, corn and supported a happy family.
+Before they purchased the farm in 2006, it had been a hay field for many years.

-Our time at Round Right Farm has been an amazing adventure for us.
-When we first bought the farm, it had no buildings of any other kind of infrastructure.
-The first thing we did was to move our converted school bus, which would soon become our home, onto the farm.
-The second thing we did was to put up a high tunnel, which was immediately destroyed by a strong east wind during the night.
-Despite this inauspicious start, through lots of enthusiasm, hard work, faith, patience, trial and error, we eventually turned our 41 acre field into an organic farm, the produce of which continues to amaze us.
+The time at Round Right Farm was an amazing adventure for the Vortigern's.
+When they first established the farm, it had no buildings or any other kind of infrastructure.
+The first thing they did was to move their converted school bus, which would soon become their home on the farm.
+The second thing they did was to put up a high tunnel, which was immediately destroyed by a strong east wind during the night.
+Despite this inauspicious start, through lots of enthusiasm, hard work, faith, patience, trial and error, they eventually turned the 41 acre field into an organic farm, which the produce grown, continues to amaze us.